| CloserLook > John > John 18:1-40 |

 be offended because of thee, yet will I never be offended."

-and so did another disciple: that disciple was known unto the high priest, and
+Jesus, and so did another disciple: that disciple was known unto the high

 Peter accepted the invitation.